Key Customer Service Skills to Feature on Your Resume

 Customer service roles require specific job skills—or a mix of workplace skills (sometimes called “soft skills”) and technical skills.
 Whereas technical skills pertain to role-specific knowledge, like how to use a certain software program, workplace skills pertain to how you approach your work.

-When you’re writing a resume to apply for jobs in customer service, like customer service representative, it can help to feature certain skills associated with this type of work.
-In this article, we’ll go over the major customer service skills you can integrate into your resume and where you can do that.
+When you’re writing a resume to apply for jobs in customer service, like customer service representative, you can feature certain skills associated with this type of work.
+Learn more about customer service resume skills to highlight and where you can do that.

 Learn more: Hard Skills vs. Soft Skills: What’s the Difference?